 Oliver Hoare was arguably the most influential dealer in the Islamic art world and one who broke the mould.
 Protecting this legacy, whilst extending the brand into a new era was a formidable task.

-For 60 years the NYT has been investing in dreams discovering, inspiring and nurturing thousands of young people.
-But CEO Paul Roseby wanted to elevate the brand further – empowering young people as a force for good and social change.
+For 60 years the NYT has been investing in dreams - discovering, inspiring and nurturing thousands of young people.
+But by elevating the brand further, they could also be – empowered as a force for good and social change.

 Running a musical phenomenon for 30 years at an unrivalled five-star level, takes hard work and commitment.
-But when it’s time to move on, how do you retain motivation and high standards?
+But how do you retain motivation and high standards right to the end?